Himangsu-Roy/Mongoose-Express-CRUD-Mastery_Assignment_2/README.md

 <pre>

-Make sure to replace placeholders like `your_mongodb_connection_string` with your actual information.
+Make sure to replace placeholders like `your_mongodb_connection_url_string` with your actual information.
 Additionally, tailor the content according to the structure and features of your application.
 </pre>